Spring Internship Awards

 All applications will be submitted in Handshake.
 The application consists of uploading documents, as well as filling out a Handshake survey.
 A letter or email of confirmation from your internship will also be required if you are selected for funding.

-Upload a pdf document of no more than 1,000 words with the following components:
+No more than 1,000 words with the following components:

 - One-paragraph introduction that succinctly summarizes your proposed internship and the benefits to you.